-Tying helium balloons on your signs can be an effective way to get more people to notice them.
+Tying helium balloons on your yard signs can be an effective way to get more people to notice them.
 You can also try other items that use movement to attract attention, such as pinwheels, flags, or streamers.

 Additionally, you can attach an incentive rider on your signs, such as free snacks, cookies, or even a drawing.
 Attach these incentive riders to your standard open house signs using sign clips like these.

 If you have room in your budget, don’t underestimate the value of direct mail.
 This enhances your “omnipresent” strategy of showing up everywhere for residents in your target market.
 If a would-be seller sees your open house signs, a Facebook ad, and now you’re showing up in their mailbox, there’s a good chance they’ll be calling you.

 However, this strategy is a bit trickier than the rest.
 It takes having a local print company who can print your postcards out the same or the next day and then utilizing USPS’s Every Door Direct Mail (EDDM) service to mail your postcards to the mailing route.

 This is the most cost-effective way and ensures your cards go out on time.